ComputerBCS/hello-world/README.md

 Hi Humans!

 Computerguy here, I like C++ and Java (that's what I'm made of!).
-I've had chicken on the mon and find tehm far superior to Earth tacos.
+I've had chicken on the moon and find them far superior to Earth tacos.